Jack-Chuang/formation/README.md

 # formation
-formation control for swarm robots
+formation control for swarm robots in empty world

 This is the code of phase one formation control simulation tryouts.